2020 Interactive map of current and historic Moscar trap sites – Please note, locations do vary but this may be a useful

 - Infrastructure: Snares are often held in by sturdy metal stakes which anchor them to the ground.
 Even when snares are inactive, the rusty stakes approx 30cm high are often left in along the pathway.

 - Nature reserves: Keepers have been known to place snares, badger traps, corvid and raptor traps on the boundaries of nature reserves, as the high populations of wildlife may predate on grouse stocks.

-- Stink pits/bins: A bin or bag full of rotting carcassess may remain, even when snares are inactive.
+- Stink pits/bins: A bin or bag full of rotting carcasses may remain, even when snares are inactive.
 Uncovered carcasses may also be strewn.

 - Open channels through heather: Not all snare sites are enclosed.
 Some large sites run across the moorland, in clearly cut channels through the heather.

-- Badger setts: Sadly, it is necessary to check the vicinity of badger setts because they are often targetted.
+- Badger setts: Sadly, it is necessary to check the vicinity of badger setts because they are often targeted.
 Worth checking for snares and cage traps, which may be concealed along dry stone walls under scrub.